Student maternity, paternity and adoption

 Tier 4 international students who are pregnant should not suffer less favourable treatment from UK based students.
 However, although the University will try their best to support international students who are pregnant or prospective parents, they cannot override the visa restrictions imposed on student visas.
 It is likely that absences and time off taken from the course will have a far greater impact on international students than home students as a result of these restrictions.
 It is therefore important that these students seek advice from the University's International Student Advice team as soon as possible.
 The ISA team help with visa applications and provide immigration advice and we encourage you contact them.
 This is particularly important for those students who are planning to take some time off.
 You may need to travel back home to have your baby, so this is something that also needs to be discussed.

-Generally, simply being pregnant does not fall under the criteria for extenuating circumstances, as the disruption faced by a pregnant student or expectant parent should have been minimised by the adjustments laid out in the student’s Maternity, Paternity and Adoption Support Plan.
-However, if you are suffering from an unexpected pregnancy-related illness which has impacted on your studies, this could count as extenuation.
+Generally, simply being pregnant does not fall under the criteria for mitigating circumstances, as the disruption faced by a pregnant student or expectant parent should have been minimised by the adjustments laid out in the student’s Maternity, Paternity and Adoption Support Plan.
+However, if you are suffering from an unexpected pregnancy-related illness which has impacted on your studies, this could count as mitigating circumstances.
 You should say this in your application, along with how this has impacted on your studies.
 Your evidence should confirm that you have been experiencing this illness and not simply confirm that you are pregnant.

 Those who are planning to terminate their pregnancy do not have to disclose this information to their School and can simply say they were sick during this time.
-If they wish to claim extenuation however, they may need to divulge this information.
+If they wish to claim mitigation however, they may need to divulge this information.
 They can simply state ‘sickness’ in their form, but evidence from a GP will be required.
-Please note that the extenuation panel is independent from your School and will not discuss your form with your School nor the reason you applied for extenuation.
+Please note that the extenuation panel is independent from your School and will not discuss your form with your School nor the reason you applied for mitigation.